Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 “None of you saw anyone else when you came here, did you?” he asked the group of children behind him.

 Or rather, he asked Lan Jingyi; he had no interest in anyone else here except Jin Ling, and looking at Jin Ling brought its own load of pain.

 Lan Jingyi shook his head.
-Much of his strength was back from the meal and the poison leaving him, and he looked as excited as the last time Wei Wuxian had met him.
+Much of his strength was back from the meal, now that the poison was leaving him, and he looked as excited as the last time Wei Wuxian had met him.
 “We saw that old woman in the house,” he said.
 “And, um, that girl, but no one else.”

 “When did you battle fierce corpses?”

 “Right when we arrived in the city, senior Mo,” said the Ouyang boy.
 Wei Wuxian looked at him briefly; he looked younger than Lan Sizhui, but his body was taller and broader already than those of his peers’, and he seemed to have a way with words.
-Wei Wuxian thought that the faint beta-scent of grass in the room belonged to him.
-“Three of them attacked us at the entrance of the city, but they were slow and in such advanced state of death… We didn’t think to be careful of poisoning.”
+Wei Wuxian thought that the faint zhongyong-scent of grass floating through the room belonged to him.
+“Three of them attacked us at the entrance of the city, but they were slow and in such an advanced state of decomposition… We didn’t think to be careful of poisoning.”

 Wei Wuxian nodded.
 “Corpse-poisoning is rare,” he told them, “so I’m not surprised.
 Think of covering your airways the next time.
 And if one of you gets sick again, spicy food should clear the poison out in the first few hours.”

 There came a murmur of thanks, a few eager-to-learn looks, over the group.
-Even the alpha girl who kept clinging to her friend gave him something like a smile.
+Even the qianyuan girl who kept clinging to her friend gave him something like a smile.
 Wei Wuxian ignored her.

 “How do you know all this?”
 Jin Ling asked him, suspicious.